ghost5egy/recon/README.md

 # recon
+get subdomains by crt.sh and subfinder get subdomains ip s scan all ports check the ports that has http protocol

+soon :
-get subdomains and ips then identify live ones then pass it to nuclei
+pass ip s to nuclei